 Click on image for a full version.

-The other tongues of the English Bible has a rich tradition that dates back to the earliest days of the Reformation.
+The unknown tongues, or often translated as other tongues, of the English Bible has a rich tradition that dates back to the earliest days of the Reformation.
 The creation of this idiom had powerful political and religious overtones.
 An idiom the early Protestants created and aimed exclusively at the Catholic Church.
-The Catholic Church asserted their authority through the exclusive use of Latin while the Protestants volleyed back that Latin was speaking in an unknown tongue that no one understood.
+The Catholic Church asserted its authority through the exclusive use of Latin while the Protestants volleyed back that Latin was speaking in an unknown tongue that no one understood.
 Unknown to the word tongues was added in Paul’s famous Corinthian text to win the Reformation argument.

 The majority of this essay is devoted to showing the addition of the adjective other to tongues by Protestant translators in the I Corinthians texts was to wrest Catholics of their divine authority.